mdlacasse/Owl/README.md

 -------------------------------------------------------------------------------------
 ## Purpose and vision
-The goal of Owl is to create a free and open-source ecosystem that has cutting-edge optimization capabilities.
+The goal of Owl is to create a free and open-source ecosystem that has cutting-edge optimization capabilitiesi, allowing for the next generation of Python-literate retirees to experiment with their financial future while providing a codebase where they can learn and contribute.
 There are and were good retirement optimizers in the recent past, but the vast majority of them are either proprietary platforms collecting your data, or academic papers that share the results without really sharing the details of the underlying mathematical models.
 The algorithm in Owl is using the open-source HiGHS linear programming solver.
 The complete formulation and